Legal H-1B Sponsorship Jobs in Maryland

 Equal Opportunity Employer: The OAG is an equal opportunity employer that encourages all interested persons to apply regardless of race, color, religion or belief, ancestry, national origin, age, marital status, sexual orientation, gender identity and/or expression, disability, pregnancy, family or parental status, veteran status, genetic information, or any protected category prohibited by local, state or federal laws.

-Job Roles in Legal in Maryland
+H-1B Legal Job Roles in Maryland

-See all 60+ Legal Maryland jobs
+See all 54+ Legal H-1B Jobs in Maryland

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new Legal Maryland roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

 Which legal companies sponsor H-1B visas in Maryland?

-Maryland's H-1B legal sponsors include large national and international law firms with Baltimore and Bethesda offices, such as Venable LLP, Ballard Spahr, Whiteford Taylor & Preston, and DLA Piper.
+Maryland's H-1B visa legal sponsors include large national and international law firms with Baltimore and Bethesda offices, such as Venable LLP, Ballard Spahr, Whiteford Taylor & Preston, and DLA Piper.
 Corporate legal departments at major Maryland employers, including healthcare systems like Johns Hopkins Medicine and defense contractors headquartered in the BWI corridor, also file H-1B petitions for in-house counsel and compliance attorneys.

 Which cities in Maryland have the most legal H-1B sponsorship jobs?